Supplies You Will Need

 Tagging Gun.
 Super helpful if you want to use one but not required.
 (Would you like to purchase one?
 Send an email with your address to email@example.com and put "Tagging Gun" in the subject line.
 We will send you a gun and 500 tagging "barbs" for $17.00-we will send you a PayPal invoice)

 Hangers.
-Shirt and pant hangers in appropriate sizes.
+Shirt and pant hangers in appropriate sizes. (we STRONGLY prefer that you do not use wire hangers!)
 Please do not place items under size 8 on adult hangers.
+Likewise, items size 8 and above work better on adult hangers.
 Many retailers throw away their plastic hangers.
 Save them from the landfill!
 Call Old Navy, Carter’s or Osh Kosh and ask if they have any hangers you can pick up.
 Check Freecycle.com.
 Ask your dry cleaner.
 These are just a few sources of free hangers.
 Most dollar stores have kid size hangers and Wal-Mart sells them Cheap!

 Rubber Bands.
 When selling sets and outfits you’ll want to rubber band hangers together.